pnowell/LibPhil/README.md

 ## Configuration

 * Environment variables
     * LIBPHIL_BASEDIR - The path to parent directory of the libphil directory structure.
-This is the only requred environment variable
+This is the only required environment variable
 * Jam variables (settable with the -s command line argument)
     * LIBPHIL_CWD - What part of the code tree you want to build
     * LIBPHIL_TARGETPLAT - 'winvs' or 'wingcc'